(New 2019 update at the end of this post.)

 I also made a version where I placed the English translations under the Filipino labels.

-Click on the links below, not the screenshots of the file, to open each PDF file in another tab.
+Click on the links below to open each PDF file in another tab.

 These PDF files available for free, so the least you can do in return is to follow these terms: